railgun19457/Easyland/README.en.md

 - Server: Paper 1.21.x
 - Java: 21 or newer
-- Compatibility: backward compatible with Paper 1.20.4+

 ### Installation

-1. Download the latest `easyland-1.4.1.jar` build.
+1. Download the latest `easyland-2.0.0.jar` build.
 2. Drop the plugin into your server's `plugins` directory.
 3. Start or restart the server to generate configuration files.
 4. Adjust `config.yml` and permission nodes as needed.